Takuya-gh/Individual-Assignment-Task-2-for-PAI/Indivisual 2 for PAI Module/README.md

 ## Author

-Developed as part of Individual Assignment 2 for the Programming and Algorithms (PAI) module.
+Developed as part of Individual Assignment Task 2 for the Programming for Artificial Intelligence module.

 ## License